Cvikli/AISH.jl/README.md

 Lot of them is already ready...
+Most of them was written by the AISH itself!
+(Real singularity is here yeah XD Literally I have to put the features described here to the code and merge the solution)
 ## TODO
 - RAG
 - STREAMING